-- the student qualifies for Away from Base assistance; and - the student is participating in an approved Away from Base activity; and - the student will lose his/her regular source of income as a result of attending the course activity, provided that the regular income is derived from either: - o a form of Australian Government assistance, e.g. social security benefits; or - employment that has no study leave provision and the student is required to access leave without pay to participate in the Away from Base activity.
+• the student qualifies for Away from Base assistance; and

+• the student is participating in an approved Away from Base activity; and

+• the student will lose his/her regular source of income as a result of attending the course activity, provided that the regular income is derived from either:

+\circ a form of Australian Government assistance, e.g. social security benefits; or

+\circ employment that has no study leave provision and the student is required to access leave without pay to participate in the Away from Base activity.
-Where the costs of student participation in a course are funded under Department of Prime

-Minister and Cabinet's Indigenous Education Programmes (IEPs), a student may claim the nonmeans-tested Living Allowance, even though ABSTUDY Away from Base assistance to undertake a residential school, field trip or placement as part of the course is unavailable.
+Where the costs of student participation in a course are funded under DEEWR's Indigenous Education Programmes (IEPs), a student may claim the non-means-tested Living Allowance, even though ABSTUDY Away from Base assistance to undertake a residential school, field trip or placement as part of the course is unavailable.